Discretization, Uniform-in-Time Estimations and Approximation of Invariant Measures for Nonlinear Stochastic Differential Equations with Non-Uniform Dissipativity: TEM scheme and numerical ergodicity

 \subsection{Numerical ergodicity}

 In this subsection, we aim to prove the existence and uniqueness of the numerical invariant measure.
-Furthermore, we will show that the distribution of the numerical solution $(X_k)_{k \geqslant 0}$ and the numerical invariant measure are exponentially contractive in the $L^p$-Wasserstein distance (for $p \geqslant 1$). \begin{theorem} Let Assumption \ref{A} hold.
-For any $p\in\mathbb{N}$ and $h\in(0, \bar{h}]$, the numerical solution $(X_k)_{k\geqslant 0}$ admits a unique invariant measure $\mu_h$ such that for any $k\geqslant 1$
+Furthermore, we show that the distribution of the numerical solution $(X_k)_{k\geqslant 0}$ converges exponentially to the numerical invariant measure in the $L^p(p\geqslant 1)$-Wasserstein distance.